-The purpose of this initiative is to analyze data received from at least one Title VI/Section 1557 environmental justice/public health compliance review.
-OCR will conduct an on-site investigation, identify corrective actions, if needed, and provide technical assistance to ensure that federally assisted health programs and activities are accessible to underserved racial and ethnic minority communities.
-OCR will coordinate with HHS partner agencies to develop and implement a comprehensive public health response to improve community health outcomes.
-These on-site investigations will provide initial and historical results to be used in strengthening this measure going forward.
+This initiative supports the HHS objective of mitigating the impacts of environmental factors on health outcomes by addressing the health impact of environmental hazards, such as inadequate sanitation systems, that result from discriminatory practices.
+As part of this initiative, OCR is conducting an environmental justice/public health compliance review under Title VI of the Civil Rights Act and Section 1557 of the Affordable Care Act.
+Through on-site investigation, interviews, and document reviews, OCR will identify corrective actions, if needed, and provide technical assistance to ensure that federally assisted health programs and activities are accessible to underserved racial and ethnic minority communities.
+OCR will coordinate with HHS partner agencies to develop and implement a comprehensive public health response to improve community health outcomes and partner with other federal agencies involved in environmental justice.
+This compliance review will provide baseline results to use in strengthening this measure going forward.